Which city is cheaper, Lyon or Dublin?

 The museums, monuments, and landmarks in Lyon are among the most recognizable in the world.
 There are many world class museums and historic landmarks in the city including Musée des Beaux Arts, Musée de la Civilisation Gallo-Romaine, and Basilique Notre-Dame de Fourvière.

-Dublin is a must-see party destination.
+Dublin has a colorful and one-of-a-kind nightlife scene.
 Temple Bar is where you'll find the greatest concentration of pubs and nightlife.
 The city is among the friendliest and most welcoming, and this is seen even in the vibe around town at night.

-Lyon offers plenty to do in the evening.
+Lyon has a large number of nightlife venues.
 The city has enough diverse neighborhoods that you'll find a scene that is great for everyone.
 There are dance clubs, cocktail bars, and wine bars that meet every personality and style.

-Shopping in a popular activity in both Lyon and Dublin.
+Shopping is a popular activity in both Lyon and Dublin.

 Dublin is a popular shopping destination with plenty of stores.
 Head to Grafton Street to see a number of brand name and local shops.
 It's a pedestrian street that is fun to wander around.

-Lyon is a popular shopping destination with plenty of stores.
+Many visitors explore the shopping areas in Lyon.
 The city has many trendy markets, pedestrian shopping areas, and character-filled boutiques.
 From the charming shops in old town to the chic shopping streets, there are plenty of places to splurge around town.

-Dublin and Lyon are both fun destinations for the whole family.
+Dublin and Lyon are both superb destinations for the whole family.

 Dublin is a very kid-friendly city.
 Explore the waterways with the viking splash, learn about the vikings at the museum Dublina, or visit any of the other kid-friendly museums around town, or see a show at The Gaiety.

-Dublin and Lyon are both fun to visit as a couple.
+Dublin and Lyon are both superb to visit as a couple.

-Dublin makes for a fun place to visit for a couple.
+Couples visit Dublin frequently as it offers plenty of romantic activities.
 It's laid-back vibe and countless pubs make it a fun weekend getaway for couples.

-Lyon is a very popular place to visit for couples.
+Lyon is a great city if you're traveling as a couple.
 Couples can enjoy wandering the beautiful Old Town, taking a river cruise, and dining on some of the best food in France.

-Dublin and Lyon are comparable places to visit for backpackers and budget travelers.
+Dublin and Lyon are superb places to visit for backpackers and budget travelers.

 Dublin is a great city to visit for backpackers.
 There are a number of popular backpacker hostels around town.
 The pub scene is also popular with the young crowd.

-Lyon is a great city to visit for backpackers.
+Plenty of budget travelers and backpackers visit Lyon.
 The city has several hostels and a number of activities that are fun for budget travelers and backpackers.

 Lyon is a great destination for students.
 It is a very livable city with many fun cultural activities for students.
 There are many different entertainment options during the day, and during the evening there are plenty of places to hang out.

-Dublin is a good city to visit for students.
+It's common for students to visit Dublin.
 While student accommodation can be a bit expensive in town, the nightlife and social aspect of living in the city center makes it well worth it.

 The thorough and effecient public transit system of Lyon can take you anywhere.
 The city has a metro, trams, and buses, that make it easy to get around.

-Dublin has a few public transit options.
+While Dublin offers some public transit options, it might not be your first choice.
 There is a comprehensive bus system around town.

-Getting around Dublin on foot is easy.
+It is easy to get around Dublin on foot.
 Because it is so compact and flat, it is easy to explore the city center on foot.

-Lyon is a very walkable city.
+Lyon is a very walkable destination.
 The old town is particularly walkable, but the hills can make things a bit challenging.
 There are also a number of pedestrian streets around town.

 In either Dublin or Lyon, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Lyon has more to see and do, so we recommend spending more time in Lyon than Dublin.
+However, 2-5 days is a good amount of time to spend in either destination.

 Visitors enjoy the nightlife and live music when visiting the destination of Dublin.
-Take your pick from the many activities offered around the area.
+Visiting the old town is also a must.
+Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.

 Lyon is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Dublin is a fun place to experience.
 Most people visit for the nightlife.
 If you have a weekend, this is a great place to go.
-A weekend is often enough time to spend here.
-The entire area has lots to do.
+The old town is one of the main draws for visitors.
+A weekend is often enough time to do most activities.
+The entire region has so many activities, and you'll want time to do everything.

 Lyon is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.